-- 1. Put the throttle lever in the STOP position and turn the fuel valve OFF.
+- 1. Put the throttle lever in the FUEL VALVE OFF position to close the fuel valve.
 Disconnect the spark plug cap, then tilt the mower to the right side, so the carburetor side is up.
 This will help to prevent fuel leakage and hard starting due to carburetor flooding. - 2.
 Remove the two blade bolts with a 14 mm socket wrench.
 Use a wooden block to prevent the blade(s) from turning when removing the bolts. - 3.
-Remove the blade(s) from the blade control assembly.
+Remove the blade(s) from the blade holder.